AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-47908-error-a-value-less-than-or-equal-to-0-is-expected-during-checkout.md

 ---
 # ACSD-47908: error "a value less than or equal to 0 is expected" during checkout

-The ACSD-47908 patch fixes the issue where the error "a value less than or equal to 0 is expected" appears when selecting the source and quantity in the shipping step during checkout.
+The ACSD-47908 patch fixes the error "A value less than or equal to 0 is expected" when selecting the source and quantity in the shipping step during checkout.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
 The patch ID is ACSD-47908.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions